 5. It fights depression and beats stress

 Exercise – including weight training – releases endorphins (your body’s natural happy hormones).
 And these go a long way to warding off depression and stress.

 And since stress is a major contributor to ageing and disease, you should be doing everything you can to manage it.

 Weight training strengthens your muscles.
 And these, in turn, protect your body from injury.
 For example, if you have a strong core, you’re less likely to suffer from lower back pains and injuries.
 Plus, weight training also strengthens the ligaments, tendons, and joints (as well as increasing bone density), and this also translates to lower risk of injury.

 7. It makes you healthier

 As we just mentioned, weight training increases bone density.
-And since is more prevalent in women than in men, it’s imperative that women remain engage in weight training to avoid it.
-Weight training, when mixed with cardiovascular training, helps you combat high blood pressure, cardiovascular disease and diabetes.
+And since is more prevalent in women than in men, it’s imperative that women remain to engage in weight training to avoid it.
+Weight training, when mixed with cardiovascular training, helps you combat high blood pressure, cardiovascular disease, and diabetes.

 Are you passionate about exercise and wellness?
 Have you considered making it your career?
 Check out the Comprehensive Personal Training Certification from Trifocus Fitness Academy today.